 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on policy and automation changes related to child care providers that participate in the Child Care Services (CCS) program.

-This updated letter includes information related to the implementation of the new child care case management system, the Texas Child Care Connection (TX3C), and updates to the CCS provider agreement template.
+This updated letter includes information related to Board agreements with providers in their local workforce development area, regardless of where the children receiving care reside.

 RESCISSIONS: